 - On a floured board or counter, roll into a rectangle, making sure the dough does not stick to the board.

 Tip: It is crucial to work the dough quickly while straight from the refrigerator.
 Chilled dough will roll out easier and stick less to your rolling pin and work surface.

 - Roll the filling into a rope approximately 1-inch shorter than the long side of your rectangle.
 Place the rope on the bottom third of the rectangle and press to flatten, leaving about an inch of dough at the bottom.

 - Then begin rolling the dough over the filling, as you would a jelly or cinnamon roll.

 - Dab the seam end with a little bit of water.
 Pinch seams together carefully so the filling doesn’t escape during the baking process.

-- Form into a circle.
-Cut off the two uneven ends and attach to one another to close the circle.
+- Roll up the dough.
+Cut off the two uneven ends and attach them to one another to close the circle.

-- Brush a little water on the cut ends and pres them together carefully.
-Pinch the seams together and smooth over with your fingers.
+- Brush a little water on the cut ends and press them together carefully.
+Pinch the seams together and smooth them over with your fingers.

 - Place on a parchment paper-lined baking tray and let rise for one hour.

 - Lightly brush with egg wash.
-Make sure to apply a nice even layer all around the top, sides and inside of dough ring.
+Make sure to apply a nice even layer all around the top, sides, and inside of the dough ring.

 - Bake in a 375° oven for about 20 minutes or until golden brown.